Pivotality, twisted centres and the anti-double of a Hopf monad: Bimonads and comodule monads as coordinate systems for (twisted) centres

 Its counit is

 The next result is a slightly simplified version of \cite[Lemma~7.10]{Turaev2017}.

 \begin{lemma} Let \stdadj be a pair of adjoint functors between two monoidal categories.
-The adjunction $F \adjoint U$ is monoidal if and only if $U$ is a strong monoidal functor.
-That is, the coherence morphisms of $U$ are invertible. \end{lemma}
+The adjunction \(F \adjoint U\) is monoidal if and only if \(U\) is a strong monoidal functor.
+That is, the coherence morphisms of \(U\) are invertible. \end{lemma}

-Suppose $B \from \cat C \to \cat C$ to be the bimonad arising from the monoidal adjunction \stdadj.
-Since the forgetful functor $U_B \from \cat C^B \to \cat C$ is strict monoidal, the adjunction $F_B \adjoint U_B$ is monoidal by the above lemma.
+Let \(B \from \cat C \to \cat C\) be the bimonad arising from the monoidal adjunction \stdadj.
+Since the forgetful functor \(U^B \from \cat C^B \to \cat C\) is strict monoidal, the adjunction \(F^B \adjoint U^B\) is monoidal by the above lemma.
 This raises the question whether the comparison functor, mediating between the two adjunctions, is compatible with this additional structure.
-Due to \cite[Theorem~2.6]{Bruguieres2007}, we have the following result.
+Due to \cite{kelly74}, see also \cite[Theorem~2.6]{Bruguieres2007}, we have the following result.

-\begin{lemma} Let \stdadj be a monoidal adjunction and write $B \from \cat C \to \cat C$ for its induced bimonad.
-The comparison functor $\Sigma \from \cat D \to \cat C^B$ is strong monoidal and $U_B \Sigma = U$ as well as $\Sigma F = F_B$ as strong, respectively, oplax monoidal functors. \end{lemma}
+\begin{lemma} Let \stdadj be a monoidal adjunction and write \(B \from \cat C \to \cat C\) for its induced bimonad.
+The comparison functor \(\Sigma \from \cat D \to \cat C^B\) is strong monoidal and \(U^B \Sigma = U\) as well as \(\Sigma F = F^B\) as strong, respectively, oplax monoidal functors. \end{lemma}